DmitryTakoy/api-app-worksonDocker/README.md

 # IMDB analog working on API, Docker, Django

 This app is a project that collects user reviews on various works.
-Add masterpiece of art here, leave a reviews or comment other reviews written by your friends, acquaintances
+Add masterpiece of art here, leave a reviews or comment other reviews written by your friends, acquaintances and people all around the world!

 ## Example .env file